Newsreel: History

-Effect of television
+Television news

 In 1936, when the BBC Television Service was launched in the United Kingdom, it was airing the British Movietone and Gaumont British newsreels for several years (except for a hiatus during World War II), until 1948, when the service launched their own newsreel programme, titled Television Newsreel, that would last until July 1954, when it was replaced by News and Newsreel.

 On February 16, 1948, NBC launched a ten-minute television program called Camel Newsreel Theatre with John Cameron Swayze that featured newsreels with Swayze doing voiceovers.
 Also in 1948, the DuMont Television Network launched two short-lived newsreel series, Camera Headlines and I.N.S.
 Telenews, the latter in cooperation with Hearst's International News Service.

 On August 15, 1948, CBS started their evening television news program Douglas Edwards and the News.
-Later the NBC, CBS, and ABC(USA) news shows all produced their own news film.
-Newsreel cinemas either closed or went to showing continuous programmes of cartoons and short subjects, such as the London Victoria Station News Cinema, later Cartoon Cinema that opened in 1933 and closed in 1981.
+Later the NBC, CBS, and ABC (USA) news shows all produced their own news film.

 In New Zealand, the Weekly Review was "the principal film series produced in the 1940s".
 The first television news broadcasts in the country, incorporating newsreel footage, began in 1960.

+Demise

+Newsreel-producing companies excluded television companies from their distribution, but the television companies countered by sending their own camera crews to film news events.

+Newsreels died out because of the nightly television news broadcast, and technological advances such as electronic news-gathering for television news, introduced in the 1970s, rendered them obsolete.

+Newsreel cinemas either closed or went to showing continuous programmes of cartoons and short subjects, such as the London Victoria Station News Cinema, later Cartoon Cinema that opened in 1933 and closed in 1981.

 The last American newsreel was released on December 26, 1967, the day after Christmas.

-Newsreels died out because of technological advances such as electronic news-gathering for television news, introduced in the 1970s, rendered them obsolete.
 Nonetheless, some countries such as Cuba, Japan, Spain, and Italy continued producing newsreels into the 1980s and 1990s.

-Newsreel-producing companies excluded television companies from their distribution, but the television companies countered by sending their own camera crews to film news events.
+British newsreels

+The first British newsreel was Pathé Animated Gazette (June 1910–1970).
+Other British newsreels include: